MusouCrow/Godot-P3Opus-Plugin/README.md

    - Confirm Godot version compatibility (requires 4.1+)

 6. **Empty PCM Data Returned**
-   - Check if the input P3 data is valid and not empty
+   - Check if the input data is valid and not empty
-   - Verify the P3 data format matches the expected structure
+   - For P3 data: Verify the P3 data format matches the expected structure
+   - For Opus data: Ensure the data is valid Opus-encoded audio
    - Check console output for specific error messages

+7. **Audio Quality Issues**
+   - Ensure the input data matches the expected format (16000Hz, mono)
+   - Check that the Opus data was encoded with compatible parameters
+   - Verify the PCM output is being used correctly in AudioStreamWAV

 ### Getting Help